Niccolò Maffezzoli

 I did my PhD and a postdoc at the Center for Ice and Climate in Copenhagen (Denmark) working on Continuous Flow Analysis systems and inductively coupled plasma mass spectroscopy for the detection of chemical tracers in ice cores for past sea ice reconstructions.

-From 2020 to 2022 I carried out a Marie Curie Fellowship at the University of Venice with a project on Artificial Intelligence techniques applied to ice core analyses (ICELEARNING).
+From 2020 to 2022 I carried out a Marie Curie Fellowship at the University of Venice and University of Bergen with a project on Artificial Intelligence techniques applied to ice core analyses (ICELEARNING).